Vinodh-Machireddy/ml/Interview.md

 "If given a team, my approach would be: first understand each person — their strengths, gaps, and goals through one-on-ones.
 Then set clear expectations — who owns what, how we work, and what quality looks like.
 I'd divide the platform into clear ownership areas so each person owns a piece end-to-end rather than just executing tasks.
 I'd establish a regular cadence — daily standups, weekly one-on-ones, biweekly retros.
 My job as a lead would be to shield the team from distractions, unblock them when they're stuck, and grow them by giving stretch assignments and learning opportunities.
 I've been doing this informally as a senior IC for years — mentoring juniors, leading design discussions, coordinating with data science teams.
 A formal role would just make that official."

+### if team members not listining you, what would you do?
+If someone isn't listening, there's always a reason — They don't understand, disagree technically, Attitude problem, they might feel unheard, or they might be dealing with personal issues.
+So I'd start with a private one-on-one conversation — ask questions, listen, and understand their perspective.

+If Reason 1: They Don't Understand   -  i try to explain again in detail.
+If Reason 2: They Disagree Technically  - Your response: "Arun, I respect your opinion.
+Let's do this properly —  you present the case for blue-green, I'll present the case for canary, and we'll evaluate together based on our requirements.
+If Reason 3: They Feel Unheard  - "Sneha, I realize I've been pushing back on your monitoring proposals because of deadlines,
+If Reason 4: Personal Issues  - I just want to know , if you're okay and how I can support you."
+If Reason 5: Genuine Attitude Problem (Rare) - Direct conversation with clear expectations.
+If no improvement after 2 weeks:
+	- Involve your manager / HR
+	- Put on a performance improvement plan (PIP)
+If still no improvement:
+	- This person may need to leave the team or role